Chromobacterium violaceum: Medical significance

 It has been described as a cause of infection in gibbons.

 Treatment

-Infection caused by C. violaceum is rare, therefore there are no clinical trials evaluating different treatments.
+Human infection caused by C. violaceum is rather rare, therefore there are no clinical trials evaluating different treatments.
 Antibiotics that have been used to successfully treat C. violaceum include pefloxacin, ciprofloxacin, amikacin, and co-trimoxazole.
-Other antibiotics that appear to be effective in vitro include chloramphenicol and tetracycline.
+Other antibiotics that appear to be effective in vitro include chloramphenicol and the tetracyclines.
 For theoretical reasons, infection would not be expected to respond to penicillins, cephalosporins, or aztreonam, although carbapenems like meropenem or imipenem may possibly work.
-Though the bacteria is reported to be resistant to first generation cephalosporins, susceptibility to the newer cephalosporins is variable.
+Though the bacteria is reported to be resistant to first and second generation cephalosporins, susceptibility to newer cephalosporins is variable.

 Genome

 The complete genome was sequenced and the results were published in 2003.
 C. violaceum type strain ATCC 12472 was found to have 4,751,080 base pairs with a G + C content of 64.83% and 4,431 ORFs.